puppetlabs/bolt/developer-docs/bolt_server.md

 #### Metadata
 The metadata object is optional, and contains metadata about the task being run.
 It includes the following keys:

-- `description`: String, *optional* - The task description from it's metadata
+- `description`: String, *optional* - The task description from it's metadata.
 - `parameters`: Object, *optional* - A JSON object whose keys are parameter names, and whose values are JSON objects with 2 keys:
-    - `description`: String, *optional* - The parameter description
+    - `description`: String, *optional* - The parameter description.
-    - `type`: String, *optional* - The type the parameter should accept
+    - `type`: String, *optional* - The type the parameter should accept.

 #### File
 **NOTE**: We plan to eventually get this information directly from puppetserver